+The investment and lending authority of Citizens Community Federal is prescribed by federal laws and regulations, and it is prohibited from engaging in any activities not permitted by such laws and regulations.
 As a federal savings bank, Citizens Community Federal is required to meet a qualified thrift lender test.
 This test requires Citizens Community Federal to have at least 65% of its portfolio assets, as defined by regulation, in qualified thrift investments on a monthly average for nine out of every 12 months on a rolling basis.
-As an alternative, we may maintain 60% of its assets in those assets specified in Section 7701(a)(19) of the Internal Payanue Code Under either test, we are required to maintain a significant portion of our assets in residential-housing-related loans and investments.
+In addition, Citizens may have no more than 35% of total assets in consumer loans, commercial paper and corporate debt securities As an alternative, we may maintain 60% of the Bank's assets in those assets specified in Section 7701(a)(19) of the Internal Revenue Code.
+Under either test, we are required to maintain a significant portion of our assets in residential-housing-related loans and investments.
 Any institution that fails to meet the qualified thrift lender test becomes subject to certain restrictions on its operations and must convert to a national bank charter, unless it re-qualifies as, and thereafter remains, a qualified thrift lender.
-If such an institution has not requalified or converted to a national bank within three years after the failure, it must divest of all investments and cease all activities not permissible for a national bank.
+If such an institution has not re-qualified or converted to a national bank within three years after the failure, it must divest of all investments and cease all activities not permissible for a national bank.
 We were not subject to a similar requirement when we were a credit union and were not in compliance with this requirement at the time we became a federal savings bank.
-As of September 30, 2006, Citizens Community Federal met this requirement with a qualified thrift lender percentage of 84.24%.
+As of September 30, 2008, Citizens Community Federal met this requirement with a qualified thrift lender percentage of 85.4%.
+In addition, at September 30, 2008, Citizens had 33.8% of its assets in consumer loans, commercial paper and corporate debt securities, in compliance with the limit.

 Under OTS regulations, Citizens Community Federal is subject to a lending limit for loans to one borrower or group of related borrowers.
 This lending limit is equal to the greater of \$500,000 or 15% of unimpaired capital and surplus (except for loans fully secured by certain readily marketable collateral, in which case the limit is increased to 25% of impaired capital and surplus).
-At September 30, 2006, Citizens Community Federal's lending limit under this restriction was \$3.1 million.
+At September 30, 2008, Citizens Community Federal's lending limit under this restriction was \$7.0 million.
 Our outstanding loans are in compliance with this lending limit.